cryham/cAmp2/README.md

 make -j
 ```

+Then to start, just run the binary `cAmp2``.

-I'm testing on Debian 11 only.
+I tested on Debian 11 and 12 only.

 Building with CMake in Qt Creator is easy.
 Building in VSCodium / VS Code is possible too, with some more effort.
-Needs C++ and CMake extensions at least.
+More info in my [C++ guide](https://cryham.tuxfamily.org/cpp-guide/#IDEs) under IDEs.